JasmnC/Steer-My-Heart/README.md

 ## Introduction

-This project, developed as part of an undergraduate class, focuses on implementing the Holistically-Nested Edge Detection (HED) network for edge detection in images.
-Additionally, shape detection and image processing techniques are applied to enhance and modify the images.
+This project, developed as part of 6105 data science class, focuses on implementing multiple python libraries for image processing to enhance and modify the images.
+All of the enhancment and modification were done in python.
+Additionally, we adopt Holistically-Nested Edge Detection (HED) network for edge and shape detection.

 ## Oscar Award